oneill-c/go-toy-problems/README.md

 Each retry doubles the delay up to a maximum cap, then applies random jitter to prevent synchronized retry storms.

 **Concepts:** `time.Duration`, exponential backoff, random jitter, rate control, and retry safety limits.

 ---

+### 12) Time & Retries with Context

+**Path:** `time-and-retries-with-ctx/main.go`
+Implements an exponential backoff retry mechanism with ±25% jitter **and context cancellation**.
+Each retry doubles the delay up to a maximum cap, then applies random jitter to prevent synchronized retry storms.
+Demonstrates the use of `context.Context` for graceful cancellation and timeouts during retries.

+**Concepts:** `context.Context`, exponential backoff, random jitter, retry loops, graceful timeout handling.

+---